About automatic item updates

 Be aware that we need to access your product landing pages and extract structured data markup information successfully before the the issues in the report can be resolved.
 This may take a couple of weeks.

-The errors below will result in a temporary stop of automatic item updates:Insufficient match of structured data and Google Shopping product data
+The errors below will result in a temporary stop of automatic item updates:Insufficient match of structured data and product data

-We require a minimum match level between the product data you submit to Google Shopping and the schema.org structured on your landing pages.
+We require a minimum match level between the product data you submit to Google and both the schema.org structured data markup on your landing pages and the information available to the advanced data extractors.
 If this data differs too often, we stop updating items automatically until the match level has reached the required minimum.
-To improve the match rate we recommend you provide more frequent updates of your Google Shopping product data.
+To improve the match rate we recommend you provide more frequent updates of your Shopping ads product data.

-If your product landing pages have invalid price and/or availability information in the structured data markup, we cannot update items automatically.
-Please go through the listed examples and ensure that they contain valid structured data.
+If your product landing pages have invalid price and availability information in the structured data markup, we might not update items automatically.
+Review the listed examples and ensure that they contain valid structured data.
 The Structured Data Testing Tool can help you debug any issues.

 The error below will significantly reduce the scale at which we’ll be able to update items automatically:Limited crawling capacity provided

 Automatic item updates rely on our ability to access your product landing pages frequently to provide updates in a timely manner.
 Google Search Console allows you to control the rate at which Google is crawling your web site.
-These settings will also be used for your landing pages provided to Google Shopping.
+These settings will also be used for your landing pages provided in your product data.

 On the server side, we recommend treating requests from Google (user agent 'GoogleBot' and 'AdsBot') like requests from regular users and not apply any throttling of requests.